jamie-altizer/PinnedSites/README.markdown

 ## Thumbnail ThumbBar API

+The callbacks provided will be called with two parameters: buttonId and styles.
+Styles will be empty if none were provided.
+The callback is intended to handle all functionality desired upon click, this includes determining the current style and then changing it with Pinned.ThumbBar.changeStyle().

-build(object) - Will build the thumbbar and show it.
+build(buttons, keepOnload) - Will build the thumbbar and show it.
 If not specified with keepOnUnload = true, the thumbbar will be cleared upon leaving the window.

-    Pinned.ThumbBar.build({ 'items':
+### Basic buttons

-        [{ 'name': 'Button1', 'icon': 'http://localhost/jamie/pinnedsites/style1.ico', 'callback': LocalEx.button1 },
+    Pinned.ThumbBar.build([{ 'name': 'Button1', 'icon': 'http://localhost/jamie/pinnedsites/style1.ico', 'callback': ButtonCallbackExample.button1 },
-         { 'name': 'Button2', 'icon': 'http://localhost/jamie/pinnedsites/style2.ico', 'callback': LocalEx.button2}],
+         { 'name': 'Button2', 'icon': 'http://localhost/jamie/pinnedsites/style2.ico', 'callback': ButtonCallbackExample.button2}], false);

-        'keepOnUnload': false
-    });
+### Styled buttons

+The first button is "styled" and the second is not.
+	Pinned.ThumbBar.build([
+		{'styles': [
+				{'icon': 'style1.ico', 'tooltip': 'Diamond Button', 'current': true}, {'icon': 'style2.ico', 'tooltip': 'Circle Button'}],
+		 'callback': ChangeStyleExample.button1},
+        {'tooltip': 'Pin Button', 'icon': 'pin.ico', 'callback': ChangeStyleExample.button2}], false);

+changeStyle(buttonId, styleId) - Will set the appropriate style.current to true and tell IE to switch the button

+	Pinned.ThumbBar.changeStyle(someButtonProvided, styleIdDesired);

 hideAll() - Will hide all buttons on the thumbbar.